Saddle Brook, New Jersey: Roads and highways

 As of May 2010, the township had a total of 41.73 mi of roadways, of which 31.45 mi were maintained by the municipality, 6.91 mi by Bergen County, 2.40 mi by the New Jersey Department of Transportation, and 0.97 mi by the New Jersey Turnpike Authority.

 Saddle Brook hosts the intersection of the Garden State Parkway (Exit 159) and Interstate 80 (Exit 62), along with portions of U.S. Route 46.
-New Jersey Route 4 and Route 17 are within a quarter mile of its borders.
+Route 4 and Route 17 are within a quarter mile of its borders.

 The Parkway extends across the center of the township for 1.0 mi, heading northeast from Elmwood Park to Rochelle Park.
 Two toll gates are located in the township, with one toll gate on the northbound lanes of the parkway (just north of Exit 159), and the other toll gate used at the interchange for Exit 159.

 Interstate 80 heads east through Saddle Brook for 1.6 mi from Elmwood Park to Lodi.
 U.S. Route 46 clips the township's southwest corner, heading southeast for 0.6 mi from Garfield to Lodi on Saddle Brook's southern border.